Introduction to LaMa

 speed.

-The main families of functions are forward
+The main families of functions are forward,

-and we showcasse the
+tpm and stationary and we showcase the

 simplest versions in the following introductory example.